HarleyB123/lone-wolf/README.md

 # Sunset Sunrise MVC
 This is a simple MVC built with Python and Flask.
-Currently In Progress.
+Also a Frontend/Backend structure using React and Flask.

 ## Table of contents
 * [General info](#general-info)